vtex-apps/css-handles/docs/README.md

 The function outputs a `CssHandlesProvider` component and a `useContextCssHandles` hook.

 1. The `CssHandlesProvider` is used on the public component to provide all the `handles` and the `withModifier` function to its children via context.
-You should wrap your root component on the provider as shown on the example bellow.
+You should wrap your component with the provider as shown on the example bellow.
 2. Children of the public component that have handles of their own should use the `useContextCssHandles`.
 It outputs a `CssHandlesBag` just like the `useCssHandles` hook, and expects no input.

-#### Example without `createCssHandlesContext`
+#### Example of issues that `createCssHandlesContext` solves

 ```tsx
 /* PublicAPIComponent.tsx */